Gen Z Financial Habits: Spending and Saving Stats

 Are Gen Z worried about money?

-Money worries can be normal for people of all generations, but how do Gen Zers feel about their finances, and which money worries cause them the most anxiety?
+Money concerns affect individuals across all generations, but how do Gen Zers feel about their finances, and which money worries cause them the most anxiety?

 Every day |